 - the colors of the plants or features

-- the styles of the gardens you tend to like (modern, traditional, cottage and new perennial are common garden styles)
+- the styles of the gardens you tend to like (modern, traditional, cottage and naturalistic are common garden styles)

 - the types of plants used (maybe they all use roses, succulents, structural evergreen shrubs or beautiful flowering trees?)